 This week while implementing a simplified version of Spring MVC in a Grails 2.x project, I ran into an interesting Grails bug (OK, more than one; it’s been a rough week).
 Specifically, “GRAILS-8702: Unit Testing of URI based Filters seems not to work“.
 There’s even a discussion about it, but the answers there do not seem to work consistently, or may simply be incomplete for my purposes.
 While playing around with this issue, I believe I’ve found a workaround.

-To begin with, let’s say we have 3 classes: a simple controller, our filter, and the currently-broken unit test for our filter (in this case using Spock).
-For the sake of simplicity, our filter will simply set 2 non-functional headers on the response to the controllerName and actionName.
+To begin with, let’s say we have three classes: a simple controller, our filter, and the currently-broken unit test for our filter (in this case using Spock).
+For the sake of simplicity, our filter will simply set two non-functional headers on the response to the controllerName and actionName.

 This alone, however, is not sufficient to make the tests pass, as the values we need (the controllerName and actionName) are still not set, and an exception may be thrown (depending on how they’re used).
 For this, we simply change our invocation of the filter, and move away from the uri: call.
 Thus the complete, passing test will look like:

 That’s it!
 Not the most complicated of solutions, but certainly befuddling the first time you run into it.